vectara/mirage-bench/README.md

 4. Train a surrogate judge (linear regression) to train and bootstrap the expensive LLM-as-a-judge design learnt using heuristic features.

 For more information, checkout out our publication:
-- [MIRAGE-Bench: Automatic Multilingual Benchmark Arena for Retrieval-Augmented Generation Systems](https://arxiv.org/abs/2410.13716) (Accepted at NAACL 2025 Main Conference)
+- [MIRAGE-Bench: Automatic Multilingual Benchmark Arena for Retrieval-Augmented Generation Systems](https://arxiv.org/abs/2410.13716) (Accepted at NAACL 2025 Main Conference :star:)

 ## Installation